swina/nuxpresso-docs/src/guide/README.md

 You can create shareable blocks that can be used for rich editing experiences in a UI in different projects just exporting/importing them.

 The ultimate scope is to build a website that has the cost and time reduction of reusing well known information archetypes expressed as blocks (head, call for action, slider, footer, etc.).

+## Full Static

+nuxpresso by default is designed to generate a full static version of your website (serverless) and doesn't require any deployment of Strapi CMS

+## Public Backend

+When required nuxpresso can use a public Strapi CMS as backend.

+See the configuration and deployment section for more info.

 ## Design concept